jespb/RSJ_21/README.md

 The eight datasets are divided in seven folders, one for each dataset (IM-3 is included in IM-10's folder).
 In these folders, you can see a description of the satellite images and the reference paper for each dataset.

-The Mz6 was not included in this repository since it belongs to the government of Mozambique and we do not have autorization to share the data.
+The Mz6 was not included in this repository since it is proprietary.